Causes of root canal treatment failure. – Reasons why completed endodontic therapy may be unsuccessful and how it’s fixed.

 6) Inadequate coronal seal.

 This phenomenon is referred to as “coronal leakage” and it is a major cause of root canal failure.
-For more information, use this link: What is Coronal Leakage?
+We feel that this topic is important enough to give it its own page, so for more details use this link: What is Coronal Leakage?
 Causes. | Prevention.

 What’s the solution for cases that have failed because they have lost their coronal seal?